natural-transformation/sbtix/CONTRIBUTING.md

 ./tests/template-generation/run.sh
 ```

-Whenever the template or bootstrap snippet changes, rerun the commands above and copy the regenerated `default.nix` (and related `.nix` snippets) from each test directory back into `tests/**`.
+Whenever the template or bootstrap snippet changes, rerun the commands above and copy the regenerated `sbtix-generated.nix` (and the example `default.nix` if you removed it) from each test directory back into `tests/**`.
 Those fixtures should always reflect the current generator output rather than manual edits.

 #### CI preview